dxnn20/MAP_Project/README.md

 8. **Documentation**: The code is documented to make it clear and maintainable.
 This README serves as project documentation.

-9. **Deployment**: The application is built and deployed to a web server, making it accessible to users.
+9. **Deployment**: Will probably not make it public for everyone to be able to access, but it's yours to play around with.

 ## Usage